Stora Tuna Church: Interior

 Stora Tuna's triumphal cross measures 6 m high, and is believed to have been created in the early 16th century by an anonymous woodcarver, known as the Stora Tuna-mästaren.
 The baptismal font, made of limestone from Uppland, also dates back to the 16th century.
 The pulpit was made by ornamental sculptor Johan Ljung in 1757.
 The church's main organ, built in 1968 by A. Magnusson Orgelbyggeri AB, has 43 stops.

+Burials

+Notable burials in the cemetery surrounding the church include: